ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large

-\emph{\textbf{Variation Components}}: Users can select any part of the text and create interactive Variation Components that can hold multiple writing variations (Figure \ref{fig:hover_buttons}, Part 1).
-Newer variations can be added to an AB Component without overwriting existing variations (Figure \ref{fig:hover_buttons} Parts 2 and 3), and without breaking the flow of the passage.
+Users can select any part of the text and create interactive Variation Fields that can hold multiple writing variations (Figure \ref{fig:hover_buttons}, Part 1).
+Newer variations can be added to an Variation Field without overwriting existing variations (Figure \ref{fig:hover_buttons} Parts 2 and 3) and without breaking the flow of the passage.